-THORPE, John Jeremy, b 1929 Party Leader 1966 - 1977, of distinguished ancestry, descendant of Thos T., Speaker of House of Commons 1452-53 amidst the War of the Roses, later Chancellor of the Exchequer; ed Limpsfield s, Surrey, Eton, Oxford U; Pres of Union, U Liberal Club; an early convert to the 'broad front' strategy, the Martell Plan, of nominating as many party candidates as possible in general elections; produced pamphlet on subject with I. J. Hyam qv (Greater London); adopted as PPC for North Devon early 1950s, winning seat on second attempt; meanwhile worked briefly as TV interviewer; called to Bar 1954, practised on Western Circuit; immediately impressed as a colourful character noted for his-tongue-in cheek sartorial elegance and ready wit; was prominent in the Anti-Apartheid movement; LPO Treasurer 1965, attempting grandiose fund-raising schemes; not the unanimous choice of his eleven parliamentary colleagues though triumphed over last minute 'stop Thorpe' move; brought youth, dynamism, sense of humour and approachability to the leadership in contrast to previous intellectualism and comparatively remote style of predecessor, Jo Grimond; his extrovert behaviour and playing to the media was dismissed by opponents as gimicry and considered an embarrassment by some older style Liberals; there is however no doubt that he did much to communicate the essence of Liberalism to a wider audience, particularly in the early 1970s; his first General Election as Idr was a disaster, the party's strength in the Commons falling from twelve to six, all the MPs being returned with very small majorities and the national vote falling back everywhere; just days after the election his wife of two years and mother of their only child, Rupert, Caroline Allpass was tragically killed in a car accident returning to London from Devon; despite growing discontent of ULS and NLYLs, he led the party to a series of by-election victories beginning with the ultimately false dawn of the success of Wallace Lawler qv at Birmingham, Ladywood in June 1969, continuing until the General Election of February 1974.
-At times during the campaign, polls suggested support for the Liberal Party running at 30% but the result was a desperate disappointment, just 14 MPs being returned though the aggregate party vote in the UK was at 19.4%, the highest since 1929.
+THORPE, Rt Hon John Jeremy, b London 1929; Party Leader 1966-77, of distinguished ancestry, descendant of Thos T., (Speaker of House of Commons 1452-53 during the War of the Roses, later Chancellor of the Exchequer); ed Limpsfield s, Surrey, Eton, Oxford U; Pres of Union, U Liberal Club; an early convert to the 'broad front' strategy, the Martell Plan qv, of nominating as many party candidates as possible in general elections; produced pamphlet on subject with I. J. Hyam qv (Greater London); adopted as PPC for North Devon early 1950s, winning seat on second attempt; meanwhile worked briefly as TV interviewer; called to Bar 1954, practised on Western Circuit; immediately impressed as a colourful character noted for his sartorial elegance and ready wit; was prominent in the Anti-Apartheid movement; LPO Treasurer 1965, attempting grandiose fund-raising schemes which brought in considerable sums of money which he partly channelled into the controversial 'target seats' fund; was heavily censured for the manner in which the associated accounts were administered; not the unanimous choice of his eleven parliamentary colleagues as party leader on retirement of Jo Grimond qv (Scotland) though he triumphed over last minute 'stop

+Thorpe' move; brought youth, dynamism, sense of humour and approachability to the leadership in contrast to previous intellectualism and comparatively remote style of his predecessor; his extrovert behaviour and playing to the media was dismissed by opponents as gimmickry and considered an embarrassment by some older-style Liberals; there is however no doubt that he did much to communicate the essence of Liberalism to a wider audience, particularly in the early 1970s.

+His first General Election as leader was a disaster, the party's strength in the Commons falling from twelve to six, all the MPs being returned with very small majorities and the national vote falling back everywhere; just days after the election his wife of two years and mother of their only child, Rupert, Caroline Allpass, was tragically killed in a car accident returning to London from Devon; despite growing discontent of ULS and the NLYLs, who strongly criticised his leadership for lack of a radical approach to urgent social issues, he led the party to a series of by-election victories beginning with the ultimately false dawn of the success of Wallace Lawler qv (West Midland Region) at Birmingham, Ladywood in June 1969, through to the General Election of February 1974, during which polls suggested support for the Liberal Party running at 30%.
+The result was a desperate disappointment, just 14 MPs being returned though the aggregate party vote in the UK was at 19.4%, the highest since 1929.